 Other forms of bad weather are harmful to the overall quality of your satellite signal and include conditions such as:

-These kinds of weather conditions are common in large portions of North America and other parts of the world where a satellite dish is the best option.
+These kinds of weather conditions are common in large portions of North America and other parts of the world where DISH TV is the best option.
 Snow and ice can affect the signal that your satellite receives in much the same way as rain, but the wind works differently.

 Wind can cause small movements, which can cause the satellite dish to become misaligned over time.
 Areas where frequent winds are present such as the coast or very flat regions are more likely to suffer from this problem.

 Usually, any problems that you experience with your satellite that are weather-related tend to come from a combination of bad weather and maybe more intense during certain times of the year.

 Now that we know the answer to “how does bad weather affect satellite TV?” we can talk about options for bolstering poor reception when the weather is less than ideal.
 Some of these solutions you can implement with little effort while others may take more work.